jegelstaff/formulize-android/Notes.md

 ## Current Tasks

+### Check for servers that don't have any applications available to the user
+* If this happens, politely escort them back to the connection menu, and ask them to contact the webmaster.

+### Add a logout button within the menu, screen

+### When the user re-opens the application, log back in to their last application

+### Check if there is internet connection before logging in!

 ### Keep login alive while Formulize is open

-### Check if there is internet connection before logging in!

-### Better Information on connection info
-* Try showing the username, and URL of the connection in addition to the name
 ### Validate whether user is connecting to an actual Formulize server

-### Support Edit/Delete Connections

 ### Refactor how asynchronous connections are done
 * Create Handler class that Activities could pass themselves into
 * Handlers can be passed to asynchronous calls, so once they are complete, they could pass the results into handlers
 * Handlers will basically handle the message and manipulate the activity context as needed

-### Check for servers that don't have any applications available to the user
-* If this happens, politely escort them back to the connection menu, and ask them to contact the webmaster.

-### When the user re-opens the application, log back in to their last application

 ### Cache the menu links retrieved from the server for better performance
 * When the user logs in, it should first query the contents of the cache for the list of applications